The King v. Lukens: The decision

 According to Dallas's annotations, John Lukens had been indicted by a grand jury for nuisance.
 A statute enacted in 1705 and in force when this indictment was issued, required that any indictment be endorsed by the prosecutor.

 However, grand juries in that age had far more power and acted far more independently than they generally do today.
 Any person, not merely the prosecutor, could bring a criminal complaint to a grand jury for its consideration, and the grand jury could conduct its own investigation into alleged criminal behavior before handing down an indictment.
 Thus, it was not uncommon for a grand jury to proceed to indictment without any involvement by a prosecutor whatsoever.
 The indictment against Lukens appears to have been just such a case.
 One note suggests that a constable may have presented a complaint or case to the grand jury, for there is mention of a constable's return after the indictment was issued by the grand jury.

 The question before the court was whether the prosecution against Lukens could proceed without the endorsement of the prosecutor.
 Lukens' attorney, a Mr. Dickerson, argued that the statute required the naming or endorsement of a prosecutor before Lukens should have to plead to the charge, the first stage of a criminal prosecution.
 Mr. Chew, the Attorney General, argued that the statute only intended that a prosecutor be named where there was a prosecutor on the case.
 Otherwise, Chew argued, a prosecutor need not be so endorsed.
 Dickerson's position, he noted, would result in many criminals escaping justice, as many cases were brought by grand juries and justices of the peace without the participation of a prosecutor.

 The court agreed with Chew, ruled that a prosecutor need be named only when and where a prosecutor is involved, and directed Lukens to answer the plea.

 Little else is known about the case against Lukens.

 Precedential effect

 Over a century and a half after The King v.
 Lukens was decided, the United States District Court for the Western District of Pennsylvania in the case of U.S. v.
 Wetmore, 218 F. 227 (W.D.
 Pa.
 1914) would cite Lukens as precedent for the proposition that no endorsement of a prosecutor was necessary where no person was actively carrying on the prosecution.
-In that case, indictments were brought by a grand jury investigating alleged fraud against the United States by contractors provided substandard materials for the Panama Canal project.
+In that case, indictments were brought by a grand jury investigating alleged fraud against the United States by contractors providing substandard materials for the Panama Canal project.
 Once again, a grand jury, rather than a prosecutor (in this case the United States Attorney), initiated criminal proceedings, and once again, the indictment was without a prosecutor's endorsement.
 And again, a court held that if there is no prosecutor, the indictment need not be endorsed by one.